 In case of a Code of Conduct violation, some of the most common actions organisers may take are:

-If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in person or by sending an email to [email protected].
-Prior to the event, we will publish a phone number for disclosure as well.
+If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in Slack or by sending an email to firstname.lastname@example.org.

 Your report will be treated confidentially and will only be discussed within the CoC team.

-The team members will be introduced in person at the conference.
-You can approach any of them at any time to discuss an incident or concern.
-You can also ask any other staff to help you find them at the conference.
+The team members will be introduced at the conference.
+You can message any of them at any time to discuss an incident or concern.
+You can also ask any other staff to help you find them.

 Please do not feel like you may be a burden to us by reporting incidents.
 Even if you happen to report multiple incidents during the conference.
 We rather consider reports as an opportunity for us to act: by knowing about an incident, we can act on it, and often prevent it from going on or occuring again.
 But if we don't know, we can't take action.